enigma-io/boundless/packages/boundless-dialog/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-dialog` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-dialog` node

 - __after__ `*`
   (default `null`) arbitrary content to be rendered after the dialog in the DOM